 Zoya goes pretty

-Beautiful and neat jars to carry with you.
-Perfect if you spend a lot of time in the cold.
-They provide extremely good weather protection while softening and nourishing the skin.
+Really lovely and neat jar to carry with you.
+Perfect if you're out a lot in the cold.
+They provide fantastic weather protection while softening and caring for your skin.

 3. Hand washing with rubber gloves

-Don't underestimate rubber gloves!
-Dish soap is designed to be excellent at dissolving grease, and that includes the natural oils on your hands.
-Additionally, water itself is also drying, so bring out the rubber gloves.
+Don't underestimate dishwashing gloves!
+Dishwashing detergents are made to be fierce at dissolving grease, and that includes the natural skin oils on your hands.
+Moreover, water is also drying in itself, so bring out the dishwashing gloves.
 It makes a bigger difference than you might think.

 Last but not least!
-Protect your hands from cold and wind with warm mittens, which is especially important if you cycle frequently.
+Protect your hands from cold and wind with warm gloves, this is especially important if you cycle a lot.

-Even if you're diligent with everything else, but don't protect your hands from the cold, your skin can crack and become damaged, which makes it harder for skin cracks to heal.
+Even if you're good with everything else, but don't protect your hands from the cold, the skin can crack which makes it harder for skin fissures to heal.